St-vn/TWR/index.md

 **Those who remain is a multiplayer wave based FPS zombie game where you cooperate with your teammates to survive all 15 waves.**
 **Shoutout to DrKekson / keke#6484 for asking for one**

-**Planning to add screenshots and more media to help visual what is being documented**
+**Planning to add screenshots and more media to help visualize what is being documented**

 I have played this game for months now and have reached level 90 which gives me the confidence to say that I'm fairly skilled and experienced in this game.
-Note that the [twr fandom wiki](https://those-who-remain.fandom.com/wiki/Those_Who_Remain_Wiki) provides useful information.
+Note that the [twr fandom wiki](https://those-who-remain.fandom.com/wiki/Those_Who_Remain_Wiki) provides useful information and that this repo is bound to change a lot.

 ## Table of content